Kalia

 No analysis available

 Strong building-level evidence supports patio/deck amenities.
-Across many listings, agents reference an enclosed lanai, covered lanai, rooftop sundeck, and even a "large covered furnished patio area," which appears in multiple remarks rather than a single copy-paste description.
+Across many current listings, agents reference an enclosed lanai, covered lanai, rooftop sundeck, sun deck, and a covered patio area by the pool, which appears consistent rather than a one-off copy-paste error.
+This is confirmed by multiple listings and aligns with the current MLS PATDEC/COVPAT flags.

 No analysis available